Skip to Content

 Interfacing Application for Structured Headbands

-1. Creates that boutique-worthy stability
+1. Creates boutique-worthy stability

-2. Prevents stretching out of shape
+2. Prevents fabric stretching

 Pre-washing and Ironing Fabric